 The Disability Unit offers a range of services to students with disabilities.
 We advise prospective students with disabilities about the possible support once at SU.
 We also discuss appropriate academic support solutions and ensure that academic material is accessible for study, test and exam purposes.
 The DU also offers students and staff various training opportunities.
 These include a Lead with Disability programme for students and facilitating staff training through the Siyakhula training sessions.
 Come chat to us about further disability-related uncertainties.
 Contact us at email@example.com.
 Follow us on the Student Affairs Facebook page as well as the Disability Unit Facebook page.
 Visit us at 39 Victoria Street, House Simon Nkoli Huis, Stellenbosch.

 Unit for Graduand Career Services (UGCS)

 The Unit supports students with the transition from education to employment.
-This could include individual sessions about your career, work sessions on CV writing, interview skills, your online profile and exposure to network opportunities with companies via career fairs and assistance with job-searching methods.
+This could include individual sessions about your career, group sessions on CV writing, interview skills, your online profile and exposure to network opportunities with companies via career fairs and assistance with job-searching methods.
 All our core services are offered online.

-The Unit manages an online career services management system called MatiesCareers which gives students easy access to search for jobs and apply for vacancies, internships, part-time jobs and volunteer jobs.
+The Unit manages an online career services management system called MatiesCareers (bit.ly/MatiesCareers) which gives students easy access to search and apply for permanent jobs, internships, part-time jobs and volunteer jobs.
 All SU students are strongly encouraged to register on the system.
 It is important for students to start preparing for their transition to the world of work from their first year already.
 MatiesCareers provides information about the Unit's services and interesting activities happening on campus.
 It also affords students the opportunity to register online for the Unit's services.
 Several employers are registered on the platform.
 This means that students can also upload their CVs to potential employers and search for employer's information and work opportunities.
 MatiesCareers allows students to stay abreast of the Unit's operations and the world of work 24/7.
 Contact us via email at firstname.lastname@example.org.